-I’ve been reading this lovely book as if it’s a novel and have already tried out several yummy recipes, one of them being these delicious, paper thin, shatteringly crisp Olive Oil Crackers with Sea Salt and Herbs.
+I’ve been reading the latest Ottolenghi cookbook as if it’s a novel and have already tried out several yummy recipes, one of them being these delicious, paper-thin, shatteringly crisp Olive Oil Crackers with Sea Salt and Herbs.
 I topped them with a variety of different herbs and spices and we loved them all; fresh thyme, Herbes de Provence and za’atar.
 Each one was unique and delicious and would be fabulous as an appetizer with salsa or hummus, accompanying a salad and/or soup or just to nibble on for a delicious, light snack.
 Really, the sky’s the limit as far as herbs and spices you sprinkle atop these tasty crackers!

 Although these type of crackers cost literally pennies to make (with the basic ingredients being just a bit of flour, water, olive oil and sea salt), they are almost always considered “gourmet” causing the price for a small pre-packaged parcel of these treats to be astronomical.
 So I was delighted to discover that I can now have these yummy crackers anytime I’d like for almost nothing!
 You can too, as the only tools you really need to prepare them is a rolling pin and oven.
 Next time you have a craving for a crisp salty fabulous snack or want to impress your family/friends, give these Olive Crackers with Sea Salt and Herbs a try – you won’t be disappointed!

 P.S.
 What a lovely hostess gift these crackers would make in a clear bag with a pretty ribbon!

 I would gladly cook you dinner for a bag of these! 🙂

 Oh, I’ll be winging my way back to the States today but check back tomorrow for a special guest blogger and an incredible Steak Chili recipe, just perfect for Fall – you don’t want to miss this one!

 - 2 cups all purpose flour plus extra for dusting